gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "It---the lightning hit the weather duck."

 "I can see the lightning hit it," Aft said testily.
-He took her by the shoulders and peered into her eyes, then relaxed slightly.
+He took her by the shoulders and peered into her eyes, then relaxed.
 "You'll be all right.
 Just a bit of a scare.
 Come on, let's get you back to---wait."
 He sniffed.
 "What's burning?"

 Noxy grabbed his arm and pointed.
 "There!
 Upstairs!"
 A bright lick of flame was suddenly dancing in a window.
 Another joined it as the familiar herby smell